Mārcis Ošs

-Mārcis Ošs (born 25 July 1991) is a Latvian footballer who plays as a central defender for Spartaks Jūrmala.
+Mārcis Ošs (born 25 July 1991) is a Latvian professional footballer who plays as a centre-back for Super Nova and the Latvian national team.

 Club career

 On 31 August 2021, he joined Lausanne Ouchy in the Swiss Challenge League on loan.

 International career

 Ošs was named in Latvia's squad for the 2016 Baltic Cup.
 He scored his first international goal for his country in a match against Austria on the 19th of November, 2019 in a UEFA 2020 qualification game, which was also a winning goal as match ended 1-0.